waldronmatt/dynamic-container-path-webpack-plugin/README.md

 This should be used in conjunction with module federation's [exposed methods for initializing remote containers dynamically](https://webpack.js.org/concepts/module-federation/#dynamic-remote-containers) instead of using the `remotes` parameter for static paths.

-## Usage Guide for Dynamic Module Federation Repositories

-See the [readme file](https://github.com/waldronmatt/dynamic-host-module-federation#guide---an-approach-to-module-federation-for-enterprise) for more information on how this plugin can be effectively utilized.

 ## Install

 ```bash